 One of the largest sugaring farms up here in NH has been in the business for over 150 years and certainly knows their syrup.
 They provide maple products to all types of manufacturers, distributors, and retailers in the food industry so it’s important that they have labels that will not only hold up to filling maple syrup jugs and jars but also that will not fall off or become illegible after coming in contact with the sweet-sticky-ooey-gooey-goodness!
 If you think back on your younger years as a child, you may remember just how ooey-gooey-sticky maple syrup can be!
 Spilling it on your clothes, getting it in your hair, getting it all over your hands and face―just looking at it seemed to create a mess—but it was oh-so-worth-it!
 Like the syrup is sticky, the jugs and glass containers it is stored in can also become sticky after repeated (yet, yummy) use.

 This company came to EIM needing resilient, dependable labels sequentially numbered to track their inventory.
 They tested our #669 Plastic Labels and now return to us each sugaring season for a new supply!
-The poly-blend material they chose is extremely flexible and well suited for conditions where durability, strength, and exceptional print are required.
+The poly-blend material they chose for their maple syrup labels is extremely flexible and well suited for conditions where durability, strength, and exceptional print are required.
 The label adhesive gives the sticky-ooey-gooey-ness of maple syrup a run for its money…having a high initial tack at most temperatures.
 And for all you non-maple sugaring people, it’s actually a great choice for a wide variety of demanding textures and surfaces―and it’s cost-effective, too!
 Now who doesn’t like the sound of that?